 I remember using this CC cream for the first time.
-It was a few years back and I chose the wrong shade beige which was way too light for my complexion.
+It was a few years back and I chose the wrong shade of beige, which was way too light for my complexion.
 It was disastrous.

 This cream comes in a flesh-colored tube with a rose gold screw cap.
 Its consistency is light and has got a distinct fragrance.
-I like that it has now SPF 30 PA++ unlike the old version of the product which has SPF 20.
-Cream dispenses in less amount as to avoid wastage.
+I like that it now has SPF 30 PA++, unlike the old version of the product, which has SPF 20.
+Cream dispenses in less amount to avoid wastage.

 • Has a pleasant fragrance

-• Has a light texture which doesn’t feel heavy on the skin
+• Has a light texture that doesn’t feel heavy on the skin

 • Contains SPF 30